DANS-KNAW/dataverse-dataset-geomap-view/docs/DEVNOTES.md

 The JavaScript code is based on the functionality of Dataverse version 6.2+, and is uses the jQuery and the Leaflet geographical map library.
 When the `DvDatasetGeoMapViewer` function is called, from a script tag in the custom footer, the default 'list' display is accompanied (via a 'Map' tab) on geographical map showing the datasets with locations as markers.

+Besides showing maps for the search results, there are also maps in the Dataset (view) page when coordinates are specified.
+Smaller maps will appear next to the points and or boundingboxes coordinates of the custom metadata block.
+There will also be a larger (wider) map just above the tabs, showing both points and boundingboxes.

 ## Short description of the solution:

 The script in that custom footer is kicking in with a search results page load (default the homepage shows the top 10 in a list).